 Student Achievement Initiative

-- Building towards college-level skills (basic skills gains, passing precollege writing or math)
+- Building towards college-level skills (basic skills gains, completing a precollege writing or math sequence)

-- First year retention (earning 15 then 30 college level credits)
+- First-year retention (earning 15 and then 30 college-level credits)

 - Completing college-level math (passing math courses required for either technical or academic associate degrees)